 Thomas P. DiNapoli, Director.
-Comptroller DiNapoli is the Comptroller of the State of New York and he serves as Director ex officio.
+Thomas P. DiNapoli is the Comptroller of the State of New York and he serves as Director ex officio.
 Comptroller DiNapoli was sworn into office February 7, 2007.
-His current term of office expires December 31, 2014.
+His current term of office expires December 31, 2018.
 The Comptroller is the State's chief auditor and chief fiscal officer.
 Comptroller DiNapoli is responsible for auditing the disbursements, receipts, and accounts of the State, as well as for auditing State departments, agencies, authorities, and municipalities.
-The Comptroller also manages the State's debt and most of its investments, as well as the State's Common Retirement Fund.
+The Comptroller also manages the State's debt, as well as the State's Common Retirement Fund.
 Comptroller DiNapoli had served in the New York State Assembly for 20 years prior to taking his current office.
 Comptroller DiNapoli chaired the Assembly Local Governments Committee, where he worked closely with local government officials throughout the State to help to tackle the many fiscal challenges localities face each year.
 Comptroller DiNapoli also served 15 years on the Assembly Ways and Means Committee, where he had extensive engagement on State budget making, budget reform, debt reform and other vital statewide fiscal issues.
 Comptroller DiNapoli got his start in elected leadership in 1972, when at the age of 18, he was elected to his local board of education.
 In addition to his distinguished career in public service, Comptroller DiNapoli has been an adjunct professor at Hofstra University and Long Island University - C.W.
 Post College.
+He earned a Bachelor of Arts in History, Magna Cum Laude, from Hofstra University and a Master of Arts in Human Resources Management from The New School.